dojo/framework/docs/en/resources/supplemental.md

 ### Passing a resource factory with data

-A resource factory with data is the approach used when data needs to be sideloaded into the resource.
+A resource factory with data is the approach used when data needs to be side-loaded into the resource.
 This will commonly be used when working with an in-memory data array and a memory template, as it allows the resource data to be reloaded when the provided data is changed.

 ```tsx
 import { DataTemplate, createResource } from '@dojo/framework/core/resource';